Celebrating our Pro Bono heroes

 Mary has devoted most of her life to learning about lupus, which can affect nearly every organ of the body, be difficult to treat and extremely debilitating to live with.
 As a voluntary board member of Lupus WA, Mary has been instrumental in reinvigorating the organisation which aims to provide a ‘one stop’ lupus awareness, education, support, research and advocacy service for people living with lupus in WA (read more about Mary’s lupus journey here).

-I’m very happy to see that Alecia Hancock from Hancock Creative has also been nominated for her extraordinary commitment to helping NFPs and community groups across Australia learn how to harness the marketing power of social media.
+It was also fantastic to see Alecia Hancock from Hancock Creative nominated for her extraordinary commitment to helping NFPs and community groups across Australia learn how to harness the marketing power of social media.

 Through Hancock Creative’s now annual Change The World national summit and training programs, Alecia and her team teach cause-based organisations how to grow awareness on limited budgets, raise funds, attract employees and volunteers, and build impactful partnerships.

-Congratulations to Mary, Scott, Alecia and all of the inspiring Impact 25 Award nominees.
-Voting for the awards is open until 31 January 2019 and you can vote for up to three of your pro bono heroes via this link.
+Congratulations to Mary, Scott, Alecia and all of the inspiring Impact 25 Award nominees and winners.